Las Condes: Early settlement

 The area's history dates to pre-Columbian times, with evidence of indigenous settlements from the Llolleo and Aconcagua cultures.
 The Inca Empire incorporated the region around 1470, establishing administrative control until Spanish conquest in the 1540s.

 Colonial era to independence

 During Spanish rule, the area comprised large agricultural estates.
 The Santa Rosa de Apoquindo manor, built in 1795, later became President Manuel Blanco Encalada's residence and now serves as a cultural center.
 The 19th century saw the area remain largely rural, with wealthy Santiago families maintaining country estates.

 Modern development

 Las Condes was officially established as a commune in 1901.
 Its transformation began mid-century as Santiago's expansion reached the foothills of the Andes.
 The 1970s-1990s witnessed rapid urbanization, with the emergence of high-rise office towers and upscale residential neighborhoods.
 In 1991, the commune was subdivided, creating the separate communes of Vitacura and Lo Barnechea.

+Government

+As a commune, Las Condes is a third-level administrative division of Chile and, as such, is governed by a mayor and councilors who are directly elected every four years.
+For the 2024–2028 term, the mayor is Catalina San Martín Cavada (Ind.), and the councilors are as follows: